-436 seniors living in cities located in the Silesian conurbation were surveyed, including 340 (77.98%) attending the UTA classes and 96 (22.02%) not attending the above-mentioned classes.
+436 seniors living in cities located in the Silesian conurbation were surveyed, including classes.
 Among them there were 362 (83%) women and 74 (17%) men.
-The research tool was the original questionnaire supplemented with the standardized Successful Aging Index (SAI) questionnaire.
+The research tool was the original questionnaire supplemented with the standardized Successful Aging Index (SAI)